-Provide resilient, defendable and affordable space capabilities for the Air Force, Joint Force and the Nation.
+Provide resilient, defendable and affordable space capabilities for the Air Force, the Joint Force and the Nation

 Innovate, Accelerate, Dominate